huaminghuangtw/Evergreen-Notes/Permanent-Notes/Lateral Thinking.md

 > _“Learn the rules like a pro, so you can break them like an artist.”_

-> _“I learned over the years that people don't argue with rules.
-We've been taught our whole lives to follow the rules, but we've never thought of how to create rules for ourselves that we just follow when we're at our worst.
-We all know no matter how bad our day is, we shouldn't speed on the highway because it's against the rules.
-What we don't think about is how do we use rules to our advantage?” — Daniel Kahneman_
+> _“I learned over the years that people don’t argue with rules.
+We’ve been taught our whole lives to follow the rules, but we’ve never thought of how to create rules for ourselves that we just follow when we’re at our worst.
+We all know no matter how bad our day is, we shouldn’t speed on the highway because it’s against the rules.
+What we don’t think about is how do we use rules to our advantage?” — Daniel Kahneman_

-* Don't follow the rules/crowd.
+* Don’t follow the rules/crowd.
 Break the rule/frame.
 * Rule Follower → Rule Breaker
 * Break the rules with intention, not ignorance.
 * Create rules that change the rules.